 Ktsanes filed a bad faith claim against Union Security.
 The claim was settled for \$65,000.
-Ktsanes claimed the settlement payment was received on account of a physical sickness (the Bell's palsy), and therefore excluded it from his gross income under I.R.C. § 104(a)(2).

-When the IRS disagreed, he also argued that the group long-term disability insurance program was equivalent to a workmen's compensation payment, so it was excludable under I.R.C. § 104(a)(1).
+Ktsanes claimed the settlement payment was received on account of a physical sickness (the Bell's palsy), and therefore excluded it from his gross income under $\frac{104(a)(2)}{2}$ .
+When the IRS disagreed, Ktsanes also argued that the group long-term disability insurance program was equivalent to a workmen's compensation payment, so was excludable under $\frac{104(a)(1)}{2}$ .

 The Tax Court rejected both arguments and found the settlement to be taxable.
 The Tax Court concluded that Ktsanes's damages were received "on account of" the insurance company's refusal to pay the insurance claim and not the Bell's palsy that gave rise to the insurance claim.
 The court reasoned:

 The relief that petitioner sought in his complaint was causally connected (and strongly so) to the denial by Union Security of his claim for long-term disability benefits.
+Although petitioner's complaint alleged that he became disabled as a result of physical injuries or sickness, this "but for" connection is insufficient to satisfy the "on account of" relationship discussed in O'Gilvie for the purposes of the exclusion under section 104(a)(2).
+Petitioner would not have filed his complaint if Union Security had not denied his claim but instead paid him the long-term disability payments that he sought.
+In other words, petitioner sought compensation "on account of" the denial of his long-term disability benefits, not for any physical injuries or physical sickness.

-Although petitioner's complaint alleged that he became disabled as a result of physical injuries or sickness, this "but for" connection is insufficient to satisfy the "on ies to qualify under I.R.C. § 104(a)(2).
-Indeed, when taxpayers claim that bad faith recoveries are excludable from gross income under I.R.C. § 104(a)(2), the personal physical injury or physical sickness almost always concerns the facts that gave rise to the insurance claim, rather than the denial of the claim itself.
+On the surface, this reasoning might make it difficult for bad faith recoveries to qualify under section 104(a)(2).
+Indeed, when taxpayers claim that bad faith recoveries are excludable from gross income under section 104(a)(2), the personal physical injury or physical sickness almost always concerns the facts that gave rise to the insurance claim, rather than the denial of the claim itself.
 Put differently, relatively few bad faith claimants can assert that the insurance company actually caused them physical harm.

-But some can claim that the insurance company's delays exacerbated their physical injuries and physical sickness.
+Nevertheless, some plaintiffs can claim that insurance company delays exacerbated their physical injuries and physical sickness.
 In that kind of case, the argument for excluding all or part of the eventual bad faith recovery can be strong.
-In Ktsanes, though, the Tax Court concludes the opinion by stating that
+In Ktsanes, though, the Tax Court concludes the opinion in a way that cuts off that possibility.